-I’ve had a lot of experience with 40B projects in my district and while they can be difficult to stop it is not impossible.
+There have been many 40B projects proposed across the Commonwealth and while they can be difficult to stop it is not impossible.
 We should keep in mind that while Chapter 40B allows a developer the ability to ignore local zoning laws they are still bound by environmental laws, including the Wetlands Protection Act.
 Mass Audubon has some very good information here:

 Something else to consider is the fact that courts have ruled that 40B laws do not include alteration of property rights, so things like restrictive covenants cannot be waived.
 This came up in a 40B case in Newton and you can read about it here: